Purchasing a house for the first time can be confusing. Let me help you. E-mail me at EdKarazin@remax.net to get some free information.

 • Prepare escrow guidelines

-• Receive payments from the buyer
+• Receive funds from the buyer

-• Prorate interest, insurance, tax and other payments according to instructions
+• Prorate tax, interest, insurance and other fees according to instructions

-• Record deeds and other documents as instructed
+• Record deeds and other legal documents as instructed

-• Obtain title insurance policy
+• Request title insurance policy

-• Close escrow when all instructions of seller and buyer are complete
+• Close escrow when all instructions of seller and buyer have been met

 • Disburse monies and finalize instructions

-• Give advice - the escrow holder has to remain an impartial, third-party status
+• Advise you - the escrow company stays at an impartial, third-party status

 Mortgage Escrow Account

-A Mortgage Escrow Account is started to make payments for rolling fees while there is a loan on the house.
+Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
 Usually, the home buyer makes a payment at closing and also makes regular deposits through their monthly mortgage payment to fund the Escrow Account.

 Looking to Buy?